upbound/docs/content/all-spaces/disconnected-spaces/observability.md

 ## Space-level Observability

-Observability is also available at the Space level as a preview feature which allows to observe Spaces machinery.
+Observability is available in preview at the Space level.
+This feature allows you to observe your Space infrastructure.
 To enable this feature, set the `features.alpha.observability.enabled` flag to `true` when installing Spaces.

-It deploys a single [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)  in the Space to collect and export metrics to the configured observability backends.
+When you enable observability in a Space, Upbound deploys a single [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) to collect and export metrics to your configured observability backends.

-The export configuration is similar to the `SharedTelemetryConfig` resource, but is defined as a part of the Helm values when installing Spaces.
+To configure how Upbound exports your metrics, review the `spacesCollector` value in your Space installation Helm chart.

 ```yaml
 observability: